Hugo-CAS/Dynamic-Stock-Co-Movement-Graphs-for-Stock-Predictions/README.md

 The file "./raw_data/stock_name.csv" contains the raw data for stock "stock_name" on the given period.
 The raw data includes five features: the opening price, high price, low price, closing price, and trading volume.
 The file "date.csv" gives the data collection period.
-The file "stock_symbols" is the stock list of the corresponding market index.
+The file "stock_symbols.csv" is the stock list of the corresponding market index.